tbnorth/git_for_r/git_for_r.md

    of a particular feature from the main code, or perhaps to isolate incoming non-QA'ed data from the main, QA'ed set of data

- - `tag` - an arbitary name associated with a particular commit, e.g.
+ - `tag` - an arbitrary name associated with a particular commit, e.g.
    “v0.2.1” or “to-JGRL-20160312”

  - `fork` - a copy of a repository on GitHub, for “unilateral” collaboration